csdms/ivy/lessons/best-practices/collaboration-etiquette.md

   repository owner gets to make the final decision on what solution should be implemented.

-1. Create a new branch to make any changes to the source code.
+1. Create a new branch to make any changes to source code.
 Avoid working on the default branch, if possible.

 1. Before making changes to an existing branch, always check its state